Vials of blood - Your Lipid Panel Blood Test: What Your Doctor Isn’t Telling You - AMMD™

 Lipid panel blood tests may also measure the ratio between total cholesterol and “good cholesterol” and the ratio of “good cholesterol” and “bad cholesterol.”

 LetsGetChecked’s home diabetes testing is a great way to test hemoglobin A1c levels.
-They also offer at-home diabetes and heart test, which also tests triglycerides, cholesterol, HDL cholesterol, LDL, cholesterol, and HDL% of total cholesterol.
+They also offer at-home diabetes and heart tests, which test triglycerides, cholesterol, HDL cholesterol, LDL, cholesterol, and HDL% of total cholesterol.
 You can also get a basic at-home lipid panel test.
-The results are available online so you can share them with your functional medicine doctor.
+You can access the results online and share them with your functional medicine doctor.

-However, what’s not measured in traditional lipid panel tests is the size of the lipoproteins.
+Nevertheless, traditional lipid panel tests don’t measure lipoprotein size.
 A standard lipid panel blood test only measures total LDL and HDL cholesterol levels.
 It does not distinguish the size of the lipoprotein.
 I’ll talk more about this and the types of lipoproteins later.
-Now, let’s discuss cholesterol and what it does.
+For now, let’s discuss cholesterol and what it does.

 What is Cholesterol?

-As I mentioned earlier, cholesterol is confusing, and understanding your cholesterol numbers from a lipid panel test can be even more difficult.
-It doesn’t have to be this way.
+As I mentioned earlier, cholesterol is confusing.
+Understanding your cholesterol numbers from a lipid panel test can be even more difficult.
+It doesn’t have to be this way!

 Think of cholesterol as wax, because it actually has the texture of a waxy substance.
 It is one of two types of lipids, along with triglycerides.
-The difference between triglycerides and cholesterol is that triglycerides are unused calories that provide your body with energy, while cholesterol is used to build cells and hormones.
+The difference between triglycerides and cholesterol is that triglycerides are unused calories that give your body energy.
+Meanwhile, cholesterol is used to build cells and hormones.

 Your body needs cholesterol to build cells, create hormones, and synthesize vitamins.
 Cholesterol comes from two sources: your liver and the food you eat, primarily in animal products and dairy food.
-I do not recommend anyone eat cow’s dairy because it contains whey and casein, which is a protein that has the same structure as gluten.
-As you know if you’ve read anything about The Myers Way®, gluten should be avoided as it can lead to leaky gut.
+I don’t recommend anyone eat cow’s dairy because it contains whey and casein, which is a protein that has the same structure as gluten.
+If you’ve read anything about The Myers Way®, you’ll know gluten should be avoided as it can lead to leaky gut.

-Healthy fats such as olive oil, avocados, and wild-caught fish, have been shown to improve cholesterol levels.
-Saturated fats from fatty meat, fried foods, processed snacks, and margarine contain high levels of triglycerides, which contributes to the hardening of the arteries and increases the risk of heart disease.
+Healthy fats such as olive oil, avocados, and wild-caught fish, can improve your cholesterol levels.
+On the other hand, saturated fats from fatty meat, fried foods, processed snacks, and margarine contain high levels of triglycerides.
+These contribute to the hardening of the arteries and increase the risk of heart disease.

 Causes of High Cholesterol

-Because there are no symptoms of high cholesterol, most people don’t take it seriously until they have a heart attack or stroke.
+Because there are no symptoms of high cholesterol, most people don’t take it seriously.
+That is, until they have a heart attack or stroke.
 Some causes of high cholesterol are out of your control, such as genetics.
-You can even be born with high cholesterol.3
+You can even be born with high cholesterol.
+(3)

-The good news is that most factors of high cholesterol are in your control, and you can lower your cholesterol levels.
-These include:4
+The good news?
+You control most factors affecting cholesterol and can take steps to lower your levels.
+These factors include: (4)

 • Having a poor diet: The Standard American Diet is one of the most unhealthy diets you can eat.
-It is full of processed and inflammatory foods that are typically high in sodium, trans fats, refined sugars, and lacks healthy fats.
+It contains processed and inflammatory foods typically high in sodium, trans fats, and refined sugars.
+It also lacks healthy fats.

-• Being overweight: If you have a body mass index (BMI) of 30 or higher, you are at a much higher risk of having high cholesterol!
+• Being overweight: If you have a body mass index (BMI) of 30 or higher, you’re at a much higher risk of having high cholesterol!

-• A sedentary lifestyle: Exercise boosts your body’s HDL cholesterol, which can help lower your LDL cholesterol levels.
+• A sedentary lifestyle: Exercise boosts your body’s HDL cholesterol.
+This in turn, can help lower your LDL cholesterol levels.
+Another good reason to lace up those tennis shoes and work up a sweat!

 • Alcohol consumption: Drinking too much alcohol can increase your total cholesterol levels.

-Changing your diet, losing weight, exercising for 30 minutes a day, quitting smoking, and not drinking alcohol can lower cholesterol levels and decrease your risk of heart disease.
+So, changing your diet, losing weight, exercising for 30 minutes a day, quitting smoking, and not drinking alcohol can lower cholesterol levels and decrease your risk of heart disease.
 I recommend a diet full of organic whole foods.
-I understand that can be expensive, so at the very least your meat should come from grass-fed and organic sources.
+I understand that can be expensive, so at the very least, your meat should come from grass-fed and organic sources.

 What are Lipoproteins?

-Cholesterol and triglycerides cannot do their jobs without proper transportation through the bloodstream.
-These lipids attach to proteins as they are carried through your blood.
+Cholesterol and triglycerides need proper transportation through the bloodstream.
+These lipids attach to proteins that carry them through your blood.
 This combination is known as lipoproteins.

 It does not measure VLDL and chylomicrons.